phoenixframework/phoenix/guides/telemetry.md

 > &#x2015; `Telemetry.Metrics`

 The Telemetry.Metrics package provides a common interface for defining metrics.
+It exposes a set of [five metric type functions](https://hexdocs.pm/telemetry_metrics/Telemetry.Metrics.html#module-metrics) that are responsible for structuring a given Telemetry event as a particular measurement.

-What this means is that the package does not perform any aggregation of the measurements itself, but instead relies on reporters to do so.
-We will discuss reporters in the next section.
+The package does not perform any aggregation of the measurements itself.
+Instead, it provides a reporter with the Telemetry event-as-measurement definition and the reporter uses that definition to perform aggregations and report them.

+We will discuss
+reporters in the next section.

+Let's take a look at some examples.

 Using `Telemetry.Metrics`, you can define a counter metric, which counts how many HTTP requests were completed: